Research Agenda

 • Technology/Digital therapeutics

-HERO is interested in pursuing research that focuses on understanding practices that will improve health equity.
-HERO research aims to understand how factors and practices that address diversity, equity and inclusion, social determinants of health, and access to care and condition management may influence HWB outcomes.
+HERO is interested in pursuing research that focuses on understanding practices that will advance employer’s efforts to promote health equity.
+HERO research aims to understand how factors and practices that address diversity, equity and inclusion, social determinants of health, and access to care and condition management may influence HWB outcomes and other key employer metrics.

 Workplace Performance